Inside the big, messy business of empathy

 “Connecting with others” has always been the lofty promise of empathy.
 It explains why many of Silicon Valley’s biggest companies are so enamored with the word, and why some of them have turned empathy into a formal practice.
 In a blissfully naïve interview with Freakonomics Radio in 2018, Facebook CEO Mark Zuckerberg opined on his company’s power to make people more empathetic by showing them what they share.

-“First you connect over something that you have in common.
+“First, you connect over something that you have in common.
 So you recognize that the other person is a person,” Zuckerberg told the host.
 “But then they go connect over other things, and they debate other things, and they find that, ‘Hey, we agree on other things; we disagree on them; but now we can have productive and empathetic discussions, because we’re all people, and we recognize our common humanity.'”

 It would be an admirable sentiment if it weren’t mere sugar-coating.
 For companies like Facebook, empathy is often used as shorthand for “hyper-personalization.”
 As the world becomes more complex and divided, knowing how factions of users want to experience its platform is not just good for business—it’s essential to the company’s survival.
 In 2015, Facebook launched its Empathy Lab as an effort to make its products and services more attuned to users with special needs; people with disabilities or those living in underdeveloped countries.
 Though it’s hard to argue with Facebook’s desire to make its products more useful and accessible, the effort highlights the inherent tensions in connecting empathy and business: More thoughtful products are important, as long as they attract more users.